 Three exams at 20% each 60%

-Students will acquire and be able to demonstrate understanding of:
+Students will acquire and be able to summarize, critique, and debate issues related to:

 PSYC 1100 and PSYC 1200 and PSYC 2341